x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/recover-deleted-messages.md

 ### Use the Exchange Management Shell to export and import messages from a .pst file

-In Exchange 2016, you can export contents from a mailbox to a .pst file and import the contents of a .pst file to a mailbox.
-To learn more about mailbox import and export, see [Mailbox imports and exports in Exchange 2016](../../recipients/mailbox-import-and-export/mailbox-import-and-export.md).
+In Exchange Server, you can export contents from a mailbox to a .pst file and import the contents of a .pst file to a mailbox.
+To learn more about mailbox import and export, see [Mailbox imports and exports in Exchange Server](../../recipients/mailbox-import-and-export/mailbox-import-and-export.md).
 You can't perform this task in Exchange Online.

 This example uses the following settings to export messages from the folder April Stewart Recovery in the Discovery Search Mailbox to a .pst file: